Read about our update schedules here.

 -- Deployments via Metadata API use package.xml format

-- Deployment logs show repeated instances of failed deployments within the available history
+- Deployment logs show repeated instances of failed deployments within the available history.

-- DevOps Center is not enabled and installed
+- DevOps Center isn't enabled and installed.

 In your roadmap and documentation:

-- Release names are clear
+- Release names are clear.

-- Features are tied clearly to a specific, named release
+- Features are clearly tied to a specific, named release.

-- Release names are searchable and discoverable
+- Release names are searchable and discoverable.

-- Teams can find and follow clear guidelines for tagging artifacts, development items, and other work with the correct release names
+- Teams can find and follow clear guidelines for tagging artifacts, development items, and other work with the correct release names.

-- Quality threshholds for generative AI apps are defined for different development stages
+- Quality threshholds for generative AI apps are defined for different development stages.

 In your roadmap and documentation:

-- Release names are absent
+- Release names aren't included.

-- Teams refer to artifacts, development items, and other work in different ways
+- Teams refer to artifacts, development items, and other work in different ways.

 Environment Strategy In your orgs:

-- A source-driven development and release model is adopted
+- A source-driven development and release model is adopted.

-- Source tracking is enabled for Developer and Developer Pro sandboxes
+- Source tracking is enabled for Developer and Developer Pro sandboxes.

-- Overcrowded environments do not exist
+- Overcrowded environments don't exist.

-- Risky configuration changes are never made directly in production
+- Risky configuration changes are never made directly in production.

-- No releases occur during peak business hours
+- No releases occur during peak business hours.

 In your orgs: